If you’re travelling to Spain, our travel advice and updates give you practical tips and useful information.

 According to the Spanish Ministry for Foreign Affairs, Spanish Lottery prizes are always free of taxes, and the Spanish police have already arrested and subjected to legal procedures some of the members of groups who were operating from Spain.

-Therefore, when you are offered "prizes" that seem to be linked to the Spanish Lottery, DO NOT PAY any amount.
-Likewise, please send a copy of the false documentation to the following address:
+Therefore, when you’re offered ‘prizes’ that seem to be linked to the Spanish Lottery, don’t pay any amount.
+Also, please send a copy of the false documentation to the following address:

 c/ Guzmán el Bueno nº137